open-wa/wa-automate-nodejs/README.md

 ## Issues with decryption

 If you are having issues with decryption it may be due to the user agent being used by the decrypt method.
 You can remedy this by passing a custom user agent as a second parameter to the decrypt method.
-Now there is a convenience method on the WhatsApp class to allow you to easily get a compatible user agent shown below.
+Now there is a convenience method on the WA class to allow you to easily get a compatible user agent shown below.
 This feature is available in v.1.5.8 and above.

 ```javascript
 ...